Career as a Fashion Stylist

 So, we’ve gone over the ‘whats’ and ‘hows’, but if you are someone who is wondering IF this is something you could do and if this is meant for you?
 Well, then here is a quick guide on that.
 A fashion stylist is usually armed with the below skills.
 Skim over each of them and ask yourself if you have or can develop these skills.

 1. Basic knowledge of fashion

 Of course, you don’t have to be an expert in designing and other non-related aspects of fashion, but you need to know your basics.
-Probably, even more than basics in some cases.
-You need to know your fabrics, fashion terminology, style trends, and the essential fashion know-hows.
+Probably, more than the basics in some cases.
+You need to know your fabrics, fashion terminology, style trends, and the essential fashion know-how.

 2. Understanding of diversity in people, cultures, styles, and preferences

-More or less, a part of the above point but a little bit more.
-You must be familiar with and be good with the research of fashion across the globe, across culture, and also across eras.
+Cultural relevance plays a big role in fashion.
+What may be cool for one culture, region, or religion may be a big no-no for others.
+You must be familiar with and be good with fashion research of styles across the globe, across cultures, and also across eras.

 3. Attention to detail

 When you style a client’s look, you need to consider a bunch of factors and not just what the person wants and how you want them to look.
-It is a calculated combination of many different details and factors, and attention to every single detail is a must.
+It is a calculated combination of many different details and factors, and attention to every single one of them is a must.

 4. Multi-tasking skills